South Korea city deserted after coronavirus 'super-spreads' in church

 “We are encouraged by this trend but this is no time for complacency,” World Health Organization Director General Tedros Adhanom Ghebreyesus told a briefing in Geneva.

+Some 25 other countries have reported 1,076 cases to the WHO, including five in the latest affected, Iran, he said.

-He noted that the number of coronavirus cases in the rest of world was very low compared to inside China, but added: “That may not stay the same for very long”.
+Tedros noted this was very low compared to the number of cases in China, but added: “That may not stay the same for long.”

 Revisions to China’s methodology have raised doubts about its data.
 Under the latest methodology, which excludes chest X-rays, China reported fewer than 400 new cases over the past day, less than a quarter of the number it had been finding in recent days under the previous method.

-Epidemiologists said there could be good reasons to adjust methodology to ensure resources were being used where most needed.
+Epidemiologists said there could be good reasons to adjust methodology to ensure best use of resources.
 No official tally was likely to record all cases.

 “For every case we are aware of in China, there will be several more clinical cases by many factors,” said Bharat Pankhania, of Britain’s University of Exeter Medical School.